Skip to main content

 databricks bundle deploy

-When you ingest from ad_insights, you must configure the following additional settings in metamarketing_parameters:
+When you ingest from ad_insights, you must configure meta_ads_options in the connector_options for the table or schema:

 Value